RobertRingel/LearningTasks4Programming/Java/07_TextFiles/YourIdea.md

 Design and implement a new class of your own that is able to read or write text files.

 Develop an idea of a new class or add the text file writing or rading functionality to an existing class.
-Then implement the new class and demonstrate and test it within a main-method.
+Then implement the new class, demonstrate and test it within a main-method.

 ---------------------------------------